zillowgroup/kong-terraform/README.md

     /[service]/[environment]/db/password/master

-You are now ready to use Kongfig to manage APIs!
+You are now ready to manage APIs!